 This little complex at Kellogg, a town on the Mississippi River between Red Wing and Winona, is big on fun.
-The marvelous carousel is populated by an array of hand-carved, whimsical creatures, and is a work of art that's fun to ride.
+The marvelous carousel at LARK Toys is populated by an array of hand-carved, whimsical creatures, and is a work of art that's fun to ride.
 There's a large antique toy display, miniature golf, a children's book store and an ice cream shop.
-And it's a great toy shop with lots of special things you don't find just anywhere, including wooden toys and puzzles made on site.
+And it's a great toy shop with lots of special things you don't find just anywhere, including wooden toys and puzzles made on-site.
 Extend your trip with a stop at the National Eagle Center up the road a few miles in Wabasha, where the kids can get an up-close view of our national bird.

 Como Park Is a Classic